Common Myths

 In addition to their knowledge, abilities, and skills in a particular job area, people who are blind are often great problem-solvers and have a number of skills that can be useful to any company.
 In fact, one company attributes over $150 million of income to the patents developed by an engineer who is blind.
 As one employer said, "It's not the wrapping paper, it's the mind we are hiring.

-5. Braille is obsolete now that there are computers.
+5. Braille is obsolete now that almost everything is digital.

 Commentary: Is Braille Still Important?